selinahsu/eat-together-backend/README.md

             "maxPricePrefs": [0, 2, 1]
         }
     * return example: [example-data.json](./example-data.json)
+* GET: /restaurants/reviews/:placeId
+    * returns the name, price_level, rating, and up to 5 reviews for a specified restaurant
+    * placeId is a google-specific id (get it from calling '/restaurants')
+    * return example:
+        {
+            "name": "Little India Restaurant",
+            "price_level": 2,
+            "rating": 4,
+            "reviews": []
+        }

 # Geotab
 * Use top 25% AvgTimeToPark to remove restaurants with long parking times for people travelling in cars